security-assignments/security-assignments.github.io/_labs/lab_physical_security_scavenger_hunt.md

 <div class='alert alert-warning'>

 <p><strong>Note:</strong> This Item uses Cain, which is installed on the lab VM.
-It can be downloaded from <a href='http://www.oxid.it/downloads/ca_setup.exe'>www.oxid.it</a>.
+It can be downloaded from <a class='alert-link' href='http://www.oxid.it/downloads/ca_setup.exe'>www.oxid.it</a>.
 However, this file will set off all sorts of virus detection alarms and warnings, both in the browser and on your computer.
 Cain is <em>not</em> a virus,
 and www.oxid.it is the official site to obtain the file from.
 But you can use Cain to do suspicious things, so it gets flagged.</p>

 </div>